argoste/argoweb/README.md

 # My website

+The original version of the site was written with PHP.
+Every page contained

+- a `require_once()` for the start of the page.
+- a body written in plain HTML.
+- a `require_once()` for the end of the page.

 This site has been hosted at [](www.argo3.altervista.org).

-Total emptiness.